This post contains affiliate links for your convenience. View our full disclosure policy here.

-Pair this with our Alphabet Emergent Readers for even more fun with letters!
+*Pair with our Alphabet Easy Readers for Pre-K & Kindergarten!

-Our A is for Ants craft can be modified to a capital letter, simply by having children make “fingerprint ants” on an upper case A, however I wanted to provide a second craft with a different word so as to explore the different vowel sounds.
+Our original A is for Ants craft can be modified to a capital letter.
+Simply have the children make “fingerprint ants” on an uppercase A. However, I wanted to provide a second craft with a different word to explore the different vowel sounds.

-Cut out several upper case “A” shapes, figure-8 shapes for propellers, and right-angle triangles with a rounded top for the wings.
+Adults, begin by cutting out several uppercase “A” shapes.
+You will also need to cut figure-8 shapes for propellers, and right-angle triangles with a rounded top for the wings.

-Allow children to observe a picture of an airplane, perhaps you can read a book about airplanes beforehand, especially if children are used to calling them “planes” instead of “airplanes.”
+I like to allow the children to observe a picture of an airplane.
+We also like to read a fun book about airplanes beforehand, especially if the kids are used to calling them “planes” instead of “airplanes.”

 Have the children “build their airplanes” with their supplied shapes and glue sticks.

-I’m not too picky about how the kids choose to put together their letter crafts, except I do encourage them to keep the letter properly oriented.
+I’m not too picky about how the kids choose to put together their letter crafts.
+But I do encourage them to keep the letter properly oriented.
 Beyond that, however they envision their airplane looking is fine by me!

 This A is for Airplane letter craft would be a great way to kick off a unit exploring engineering, air crafts, or transportation!